 All cannabinoids act on the human body’s endocannabinoid system, helping to promote better wellbeing.

 CBD isolate is guaranteed to contain only pure CBD.
-However, broad-spectrum CBD products can contain a large number of different cannabinoids.
+However, broad-spectrum and full-spectrum CBD products can contain a large number of different cannabinoids.

-Many CBD fans prefer broad-spectrum CBD because the various cannabinoids work together in what is known as the “entourage effect” to produce better results.
+Many CBD fans prefer broad-spectrum CBD because the various cannabinoids work together in what is known as the “entourage effect” to have a greater influence on general wellbeing.